openedx/docs.openedx.org/source/developers/references/developer_guide/process/contributor.rst

 #.
 For pull requests that make changes to the user interface, please include
    screenshots of what you changed.
 GitHub will allow you to upload images directly from your computer.
-In the future, the core committers will produce a style guide that contains more requirements around how pages should appear and how front-end code should be structured.
+Changes should only use elements from the `Paragon pattern library`_.

 #.
 The pull request should contain some documentation for the feature or bug
-   fix, either in a README file or in a comment on the pull request.
-A well- written description for the pull request may be sufficient.
+   fix.
+A well-written description for the pull request is often sufficient.

 #.
 The pull request should integrate with existing infrastructure as much as
    possible, rather than reinventing the wheel.
-In a project as large as Open edX, there are many foundational components that might be hard to find, but it is important not to duplicate functionality, even if small, that already exists.
+In a project as large as ours, there are many foundational components that might be hard to find.
+   It is important not to duplicate functionality, even if small, that already exists.
+Posting in the `forums`_ is an easy way to find out if functionality you're looking for already exists.

 #.
 The author of the pull request should be receptive to feedback and
    constructive criticism.
 The pull request will not be accepted until all